andreasgiannoudis/myportfolio/README.md

 Portfolio of Andreas Giannoudis.
 All rights reserved.

-Built with React Native and SASS for styling.
+Built with React and SASS for styling.